BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 Please meet [CLVM(Cloud VM)](https://github.com/BstLabs/py-clvm).
 It will make your life easier.

-CLVM is an open-source command-line tool that provides convenient access to users' cloud instances over an SSM connection.
+CLVM is an open-source command-line tool that provides convenient access to users' cloud instances across one or more platforms over an SSM connection.
-It's built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another awesome open-source tool from [BST Labs](https://github.com/BstLabs/).
+It's built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another awesome open-source tool from [BST LABS](https://github.com/BstLabs/).

 ## Motivation
 The rationale for this tool is to end the struggle of using the web interface to access and configure several services to handle cloud instances.